skunkiferous/TabuLua/TODO/mod_overrides.md

 ## Status

 Research and plan.
-Companion to [pre_processors.md](pre_processors.md), which lists "letting a dependent package add rows to a file defined in a parent package" as a deferred prerequisite.
+Companion to [pre_processors.md](pre_processors.md) (now **landed**), which lists "letting a dependent package add rows to a file defined in a parent package" as a deferred prerequisite.
 This document covers that prerequisite *and* the broader "modify parent rows" case.

+Reconciled against the engine state as of v0.21.0: the [type-wiring registry](type_wiring.md) (Phases 1–3b landed) is now the implementation vehicle for the new built-ins, descriptor columns, cross-file passes, and sandbox helpers this plan needs — see the note in §3 and the revised pipeline in §7.
+The `graph_node` / `tree_node` built-ins this plan once treated as downstream have also already shipped (§12).

 ## Scope